Every valuation, re-derivable

 Employee stock-option plan (ESOP) expensing and grant-level fair value for compensation accounting.

-From multiple methods to one per-share fair value
+From five methods to one per-share fair value.

 A late-stage engagement weights the methods into a single concluded value, then blends the allocation engines into one per-share number — every weight persisted and reproducible to the cent.